bprinty/gems/README.rst

 filetree
 ++++++++

 Traversal of a filetree is typically a pain in python.
 You could use ``os.path.walk`` to within a recursive function to accomplish it, but there should be an easier way.
-That's where the :class:`gems.filetree` comes in handy.
-Here is an example of how to use the :class:`gems.filetree` type in a project:
+That's where the ``gems.filetree`` comes in handy.
+Here is an example of how to use the ``gems.filetree`` type in a project:

 .. code-block:: python